apache/couchdb-documentation/rfcs/003-fdb-seq-index.md

 # Detailed Description

-The `_changes` feed provides a list of the documents in a given database, in order in which they were most recently updated.
+The `_changes` feed provides a list of the documents in a given database, in the order in which they were most recently updated.
 Each document shows up exactly once in a normal response to the `_changes` feed.

-In CouchDB 2.x the database sequence is a composition of sequence numbers from individual database shards.
+In CouchDB 2.x and 3.x the database sequence is a composition of sequence numbers from individual database shards.
 In the API this sequence is encoded as a long Base64 string.
 The response to the `_changes` feed is not totally ordered; the only guarantee is that a client can resume the feed from a given sequence and be guaranteed not to miss any updates.

-In a future release of CouchDB based on FoundationDB we will be able to offer stronger guarantees.
+Future releases of CouchDB based on FoundationDB will be able to offer stronger guarantees.
 The `Sequence` defined in the Terminology section above is totally ordered across the entire cluster, and repeated calls to `_changes` on a quiescent database will retrieve the same results in the same order.
-The `Sequence` will still be encoded as a string, but as it's a more compact 13 byte value we propose to encode it in hexademical notation (so a 26 character string).
+The `Sequence` will still be encoded as a string, but as it's a more compact value we propose to encode it in hexademical notation.
 These strings will sort correctly, something that has not always been true in CouchDB 2.x.

 ## Data Model